EmirAlpKocak/ApplicationBlocker/README.md

 How did you make the setup file?

 I used Microsoft Visual Studio Installer Projects extension.
+I also packed the installer using iexpress tool to show the license.